google/codeworld/web/help/GuideUnit3.md

 Kinds of motion
 ---------------

-Animations can be built from several kinds of motion.
-Anywhere you have used a number in the description of a picture, you could achieve change over time by using an expression of `t` instead!
+Animations can be built from many kinds of motion.
+Anywhere you have used a number in the description of a picture, you could achieve change over time by using an expression in terms of `t` instead!

 Here are a few possibilities:

 * The radius of a circle.
 * The width or height of a rectangle.
-* The distance by which a shape is translated, scaled, or rotated.
+* The amount by which a shape is translated, scaled, or rotated.
 * The angles of an arc or sector.
 * The x or y coordinates of points in a polyline or polygon.
-* The bounds of the range used for a list comprehension.
-* Red, green, or blue values in a color.
+* RGB or HSL values in a color.

 The list goes on and on!
 And you don't need to settle for just one of these.
 You can use `t` as many times in your animation as you like!
-This example combines rotation, translation, and a list range all depending on the time:
+This example combines change in rotation and translation at the same time:

-    program   = animationOf(wheels)
+    program  = animationOf(wheel)
-    wheels(t) = pictures([
-        translated(rotated(tire, -60 * t), t - 10, y)
+    wheel(t) = translated(rotated(tire, -60 * t), t - 10, y)
-        | y <- [0, 2 .. t]])
     tire     = circle(1) & solidRectangle(0.1, 2)

 Top-down animation
 ------------------